Unboxed-Software/solana-course/content/token-program.md

 An Associated Token Account is a Token Account where the address of the Token Account is derived using an owner `publickey` and a token `mint`.
 Associated Token Accounts provide a deterministic way to find the Token Account owned by a specific `publickey` for a specific token `mint`.

 To create an associated token account using the `spl-token` library, you use the `createAssociatedTokenAccount` function.
-The `createAssociatedTokenAccount` function returns the `Pubickey` of the new associated token account.
+The `createAssociatedTokenAccount` function returns the `Publickey` of the new associated token account.

 This function requires the following arguments: